 Immediate: Receive appointment from Reunification Team Lead.
 Obtain packet containing section's Position Checklists.
 Read this entire Position Checklist and review organizational chart.
 Obtain briefing from Team Lead.
 Establish communication with the virtual Call Center if the crisis involves the virtual FAC.
 Establish your assigned work area within the FAC.
-Inventory aguinment/tools/resources required to goodmalish mission tasks Inventory equipment/tools/resources required to accomplish mission tasks.
+Inventory equipment/tools/resources required to accomplish mission tasks.
 Request additional resources from Team Lead.
-Verify important phone numbers from master contact list that was given. verily important priorie nombers norminasier confact list that was given.
+Verify important phone numbers from master contact list that was given.
 Establish communication with Child and Family Services and operate within the scope of practice and consistent with agency policies and procedures.
 Resolve conflicts as required.
 Ensure all processes are adhered to for the appropriate release of children to guardians.
 Verify that no active cases or protection orders have been placed against guardian.
 Implement the appropriate completed documentation prior to release of child to guardian.
 Ensure procedures from sister agencies on the team are consistent with agency guidelines.
 Work to resolve any discrepancies.
 Substantiate release decisions.
-Substantiale release decisions.
 Extended: Attend Child Reunification Team briefing.
 Notify behavioral staff of any issues with clients.
-Trong behavioral stail of arry 1550es will allernis.
 Take appropriate action if clients are acting in an aggressive or forceful manner.